smitelli/scottsmitelli.com/src/content/articles/you-dont-have-to/index.md

 He was recently interviewed by a student for the middle school's newspaper.
 Toby loved talking about his work---evidenced by the joyful smile peeking through his bushy salt-and-pepper beard---and he loved inspiring kids to set ambitious goals in their own lives.
 When asked how he got to where he is, he replied simply: "Every day that I come in here and pick up my tools, I have the opportunity to grant somebody in the world a nice place to sit."
 He actually had to say it twice; the student was not the fastest with a pen and pad.

 Across the shop, Lyle looked up just in time to catch Toby's quote.
-He had just finished clamping a long wooden dowel into his well-worn lathe and had been hunting around his cluttered bench top for his safety glasses.
+He had just finished clamping a long wooden dowel into his well-worn lathe and had been hunting around his cluttered workbench for his safety glasses.
 He bristled slightly at the words his boss was essentially dictating to the kid.
 This was a wood shop; they made chairs.
 Ain't nothing lofty or aspirational about that.

 Lyle found what he was looking for, slipped the glasses over his eyes and flipped the switch on his lathe.
 The dowel came up to speed rapidly as the din of motor noise surrounded him like an old familiar friend.
 He picked up his favorite chisel and set to work.
 Back and forth along the length of the piece, sending swarf and chips of wood fluttering to the shop floor, he molded a raw piece of wood into one chair spindle in almost no time.
 He switched the machine off and lifted his glasses to rest above his forehead.
 The spinning blur of the workpiece slowed, then stopped, and he unclamped it.
 In its place, a brand new dowel from a small stack.
 The chair being created here called for nine spindles in total, but he wasn't counting them.
 It'd be done whenever the stack ran out.